 NOTE 2 – When loop filtering is applied across tile boundaries, inter prediction of any samples within a temporal motion-constrained tile set that refers to samples within 4 samples from a temporal motion-constrained tile set boundary that is not also a picture boundary may result in propagation of mismatch error.
 An encoder can avoid such potential error propagation by avoiding the use of motion vectors that cause such references.

-When more than one temporal motion-constrained tile sets SEI message is present within the access units of a CVS, they shall contain identical content.
+When more than one temporal motion-constrained tile sets SEI message applicable to targetLayerId is present for the pictures of AssociatedPicSet, they shall contain identical content.

-The number of temporal motion-constrained tile sets SEI messages in each access unit shall not exceed 5.
+The number of temporal motion-constrained tile sets SEI messages applicable to the same nuh_layer_id value in each access unit shall not exceed 5.

-mc_all_tiles_exact_sample_value_match_flag equal to 0 indicates that, within the coded video sequence, when the coding tree blocks that are outside any identified tile are not decoded and the boundaries of the identified tile is treated as picture boundaries for purposes of the decoding process, the value of each sample in the tile may not be exactly the same as the value of the same sample when all the coding tree blocks of the picture are decoded. all_tile_exact_sample_value_match_flag equal to 1 indicates that, within the coded video sequence, when the coding tree blocks that do not belong to any identified tile are not decoded and the boundaries of the identified tile is treated as picture boundaries for purposes of the decoding process, the value of each sample in the tile would be exactly the same as the value of the sample that would be obtained when all the coding tree blocks of all pictures in the coded video sequence are decoded.
+mc_all_tiles_exact_sample_value_match_flag equal to 0 indicates that when the coding tree blocks that are outside any identified tile are not decoded and the boundaries of the identified tile is treated as picture boundaries for purposes of the decoding process, the value of each sample in the tile may not be exactly the same as the value of the same sample when all the coding tree blocks of the picture are decoded. all_tile_exact_sample_value_match_flag equal to 1 indicates that when the coding tree blocks that do not belong to any identified tile are not decoded and the boundaries of the identified tile is treated as picture boundaries for purposes of the decoding process, the value of each sample in the tile would be exactly the same as the value of the sample that would be obtained when all the coding tree blocks of all pictures in associatedPicSet are decoded.

 each_tile_one_tile_set_flag equal to 1 indicates that each tile is included in a separate temporal motion-constrained tile set.